 The first decision to make was what I was going to write on my mat so I started to search on Pinterest and saved some ideas over on my interiors board.
-I decided on the word UNWIND as it would be straight forward to cut out when printed in big bold letters and I thought it reflected a relaxing bath time soak.
-I used Microsoft Word (old school, I know) to type out my slogan and set the A4 paper to landscape before printing the word UNWIND (size 180 bold) out over two pages.
+I decided on the word UNWIND as it would be straight forward to cut out when printed in big bold letters.
+It also reflected a relaxing bath time soak well.
+Using Microsoft Word (old school, I know), I created my slogan by setting the A4 paper to landscape and printing the word UNWIND (size 180 bold) out over two pages.

 I then carefully cut out each letter using a scalpel and a cutting mat.
-I placed the stencil in the centre of the mat and began printing using a basic kitchen sponge that I cut in half dipped in a bit of black fabric paint.
+Finding the centre of the mat I began printing using the stencil and a sponge dipped in black fabric paint.
 As the mat had a honeycomb effect to the fabric, I had to press down hard to fill some of the gaps with that paint.
 I continued printing until I’d almost filled all the letters with the paint, keeping the middle section of the D held in place to stop it moving.

-To finish off the letters I removed the stencil and grabbed a paint brush to smoothed out the edges of the lettering and fill in any gaps.
+To finish off the letters I removed the stencil and grabbed a paint brush to fill in any gaps.

-Top tip: If I was to do this DIY again, I would use card instead of paper as it would provide added extra support when printing.
+Top tip: If I was to do this DIY again, I would use card instead of paper to provide added support when printing.

-Whilst the lettering was drying I made some matching tassels to place around the edges of my bath mat.
+Whilst the lettering was drying I made some tassels to place around the edges of my DIY slogan bath mat.
 I love making tassels, not only do they add that little extra touch but are surprisingly easy to make too.

 To make them I wrapped a few lengths of yarn around my fingers and tied up the top, before cutting the loops at the end to create the tassel.
-I then attached them to my mat using a chunky sewing up needle and an extra piece of yarn.
+I then attached them to my mat using a chunky sewing up needle and some yarn.